 This section will address the special considerations in the treatment of epilepsy in women viz-a-viz menstrual cycle, contraceptives, pregnancy and lactation and menopause.

-Reproductive disorders like polycystic ovarian syndrome and low libido is more common in women with epilepsy than the general population.
-This may be attributable to the endocrine side effects of some anti-epileptic drugs .
+Reproductive disorders like polycystic ovary syndrome and low libido are more common in women with epilepsy than the general population.
+This may be attributable to the endocrine side effects of some anti-epileptic drugs.
 Particularly sodium valproate is associated with PCOS and higher testosterone levels.
 Enzyme inducers like carbamazepine and phenytoin are associated with low libido in women.
-Notably Lamotrigine and leviteracetam have been found not to have clinically significant endocrine side effects.
+Notably, Lamotrigine and levetiracetam have been found not to have clinically significant endocrine side effects.

 Failure rates of oral contraceptive pills (OCP) is higher in women with epilepsy than in the general population.
 Contraceptive failure in women with epilepsy is a matter of concern as some antiepileptic drugs are teratogenic especially in the early first trimester even before the woman misses a period.
-Some physicians do not prescribe antiepileptic drugs with high risk of teratogenicity to women of child bearing age especially in places where most pregnancies are unplanned.
+Some physicians do not prescribe antiepileptic drugs with a high risk of teratogenicity to women of childbearing age especially in places where most pregnancies are unplanned.
 Enzyme inducers like carbamazepine, phenytoin, primidone and phenobarbital can lower progestin levels of combined OCPs and therefore result in contraceptive failure.
-Intrauterine devices (cupper-T and levonogestrel-releasing) are however not affected by enzyme inducers and are a good alternative in women who are taking these enzyme inducing anti-epileptic drugs.
+Intrauterine devices (cupper-T and levonorgestrel-releasing) are however not affected by enzyme inducers and are a good alternative in women who are taking these enzyme-inducing anti-epileptic drugs.